uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

-Demos on training Mermaid Network
+Demos on training mermaid network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 More training details, please refer to :ref:`train_your_own_model`